Does My Health Insurance Cover Ketamine Therapy

 The Future of Insurance Coverage for Ketamine Treatments

-Given its breakthrough status for treatment of serious mood disorders and pain management, it is somewhat surprising that most insurance providers are still reluctant to cover ketamine therapy.
-As its efficacy becomes more and more substantiated, and patient and physician groups become more vocal, there is every reason to believe that the treatment will one day become fully covered for patients by most major coverage providers.
+Given its breakthrough status for the treatment of serious mood disorders and pain management, it is somewhat surprising that most insurance providers are still reluctant to cover ketamine therapy.
+As its efficacy becomes more and more substantiated and patient and physician groups become more vocal, there is every reason to believe that the treatment will one day become fully covered for patients by most major coverage providers.

 References